jacquelin-doran/SpotMe/SpotMe.md

 Both sides at this point can either accept or reject the connection, utilizing the *acceptConnection() and *rejectConnection()* to do so.
 The connection is symmetric, meaning both sides must accept to confirm the connection.
 Once a connection is accepted, the result is delivered to the *onConnectionResult()*
+Implement the callback as such: *CONNECTIONLIFECYCLECALLBACK CODE TODO* The connection must now be authenticaled by using the authentication token provied to *onConnectionInitiated()*.
+Both devices are given the same token.
+Verifying the token usually involves showing the token on both devices and manually comparing the two strings, similar to a bluetooth pairing dialog.
-Implement the callback as such: *CONNECTIONLIFECYCLECALLBACK CODE TODO*
+*ONCONNECTIONINITIATED CODE TODO*
+### Exchanging Data
 ## Summary And Resources